Here’s the best tip for surviving a bear attack: play dead. It will be good practice for when you’re actually dead a few seconds later.

 Ask for advice

-It’s easy to become frantic in a bear market if you leave yourself alone with your own fear and anxiety.
+If you see the economic indicators that we are entering a bear market territory, it’s easy to become frantic when.
+Don’t leave yourself alone with your own fear and anxiety.
 Instead, take your concerns to a trusted advisor who can help talk you down and provide you with the advice you need to weather the tough market conditions.

 If you have friends, family members or colleagues that seem to be anxious about the bear market, make it a point to avoid engaging with them about the stock market.
 It might even be helpful to avoid watching news about the stock market or reading up about it for a period of time.